 You get extra points as an Irish pub if you serve bangers and mash -- and this delicious item is just one standout on a menu that's both extensive and tasty.
-When it comes to washing it all down, the 16 taps include staples like Guinness and Magner’s, and also some standout craft beer choices.
+When it comes to washing it all down, the 16 taps include staples like Guinness and Magners, plus some standout craft beer choices.

-This 140-year-old building comes with a view of the falls in the heart of quaint downtown, and is as welcoming as it gets.
-A perfectly poured Guinness and a deliciously meaty Reuben sandiwch make the experience complete -- plus, every Thursday, at 6pm, the bar has an Irish toast with Guinness or Irish whiskey.
+This 140-year-old building comes with a view of the falls in the heart of quaint Downtown and is as welcoming as it gets.
+A perfectly poured Guinness and a deliciously meaty Reuben sandwich make the experience complete -- plus, every Thursday at 6pm, the bar has an Irish toast with Guinness or Irish whiskey.
 Sláinte.

 Historic Third Ward

 The Irish Pub is all about active Celtic pursuits, and the bar sponsors both hurling and rugby teams.
 This spot, on the southern edge of Downtown, is also pretty good about more casual activities.
 Sure, the friendly pub has the Irish beer standards (Guinness, Smithwick's, Harp, and the like), but it also boasts roughly 30 craft beers.
 Of course, you can't really exist in this hip part of town without a strong beer list.

 There's something invitingly quaint about historic Downtown Waukesha.
 House of Guinness fits right in with a façade you might see in any number of small Irish towns.
 The no-frills interior features plenty of woodwork, a long bar, and a few small wooden tables.
 Far more important than flashy décor, House of Guinness offers a sizable beer menu and a decent whiskey list.